dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 >
 > Hint: Find the key, and put RFC 6749 to use

-RFC 6749 is about “The OAuth 2.0 Authorization Framework”.
+RFC 6749 is about "The OAuth 2.0 Authorization Framework".

 And if we execute the socat command, we are asked for a password: